Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Related Work

 \subsection{Sheaf theory in deep learning}

-Cellular sheaves provide a principled framework for modeling relational data with heterogeneous stalks and consistency constraints~\cite{curry2014sheaves,ghrist2014elementary}.
+Cellular sheaves provide a framework for modeling relational data with heterogeneous stalks and consistency constraints~\cite{curry2014sheaves,ghrist2014elementary}.
 Recent work has applied sheaf Laplacians to graph neural networks, yielding Sheaf Neural Networks (SNNs) and sheaf diffusion models that generalize standard message passing by respecting local topological structure~\cite{hansen2020generalized,bodnar2022neural,calmon2023sheaf}.
-Our work differs by using sheaves not as a feature propagation mechanism, but as an analytical tool to measure the obstruction to gluing local alignment maps.
-The projection-parameter sheaf explicitly encodes spatial variation in model parameters, connecting sheaf-theoretic energies to regularized regression objectives.
+We use sheaves here as an analytical tool to measure the obstruction to gluing local alignment maps.
+The projection-parameter sheaf encodes spatial variation in model parameters, connecting sheaf-theoretic energies to regularized regression objectives.